-Tibetan Food or Food in Tibet is unique and special for the high altitude.
-It is made memorable because of the isolation by the geographical setup.
-While you are making your tour to Tibet, We think it is essential to know about and try a Tibetan diet.
+Tibetan Food or Food in Tibet is unique and special because of its high altitude.
+It is made memorable because of its isolation by the geographical setup.
+While you are on your tour to Tibet, we think it is essential to know about and try a Tibetan diet.

-Following are the most prominent stable Tibetan Food or Food in Tibet.
+The following are the most prominent stable Tibetan foods or foods in Tibet.

 Tsampa

-Tsampa is the main staple food in Tibet or A staple Tibetan Food.
+Tsampa is the primary staple food in Tibet, or A staple Tibetan Food.
 It is a flour of roasted Barley or beans.
 Since it is roasted, it is already cooked, and there is no need to cook it again.
-We can safely be called the world first fast food.
+We can safely be called the world's first fast food.

-According to some archaeologists, tsampa is deeply rooted in our Tibetan civilization is about 4000 to 5000 years old culture civilization.
-Some archaeological evidence proves the concept, which tells us we Tibetan have been consuming Tsampa since historical time.
-It’s everyday breakfast in Our case, and it encourage by our older generation to eat Tsampa every morning as a part conservating our culture.
+According to some archaeologists, tsampa is deeply rooted in our Tibetan civilization, about 4000 to 5000 years old.
+Some archaeological evidence proves this concept, which tells us we Tibetans have been consuming Tsampa since historical times.
+In our case, it’s an everyday breakfast, and our older generation encourages us to eat Tsampa every morning as a part of conserving our culture.

 You can eat Tsampa in the following three different ways.